saboyle/LeavingCareWiki/Employment.md

-**Don't Forget** to look up the websites of the companies you're interested in working for and include the words 'Careers', 'Apprenticeships' tapor 'Opportunities' in your search to see what jobs are available in the organisation
+**Don't Forget** to look up the websites of the companies you're interested in working for and include the words 'Careers', 'Apprenticeships' or 'Opportunities' in your search to see what jobs are available in the organisation